ma5ki4/LymphocyteSubtype/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# LymphomaSubtypes
+# LymphomaSubtype

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of `LymphomaSubtypes` is to provide an user with an easy breakdown of each subtypes of lymphoma.
+The goal of `LymphomaSubtype` is to provide an user with an easy breakdown of each subtypes of lymphoma.
 The data is based on
 <https://www.llscanada.org/lymphoma/non-hodgkin-lymphoma/diagnosis/nhl-subtypes>
 and <https://www.lymphomacoalition.org/lymphomas/lymphoma-subtypes> as